astromechza/godork/README.md

 - The `github.com/AstromechZA/godork/cli` binary which wraps all the functionality in a convenient binary.
 - A set of example and default templates in the `./templates` directory.

+## Examples

+An `example` package is provided that we use to test various features of this.

+The two templates that are provided result in the following:

+- `templates/milligram.html.template` -> [milligram.example.html](./templates/milligram.example.html)
+- `templates/markdown.md.template` -> [markdown.example.md](./templates/markdown.example.md)

 ## Build the binary

 ```bash